Discussion-Based Application

 Deadlines and Timeline

-You may apply to St. John’s using the Discussion-Based Application starting on August 1, and you can expect an admission decision within two weeks of completing all application requirements.
+You may apply to St. John’s using the Discussion-Based Application starting on August 1, and you can expect an admission decision within one month of completing all application requirements.
 As a result, if you apply early, you may receive your admission decision long before most typical college deadlines.
 Keep in mind that we cannot accept incomplete Discussion-Based Applications after January 15.

 Is the Discussion-Based Application Right for Me?